immersivecognition/posture-assessment-vr/README.md

 ## How to use

+This is the repository for the Unity project source code; clone/fork and edit as necessary in Unity version `2018.1.X`.
+If you just want to download and run the assessment, see below.

 First download the latest [Release Build](https://github.com/immersivecognition/posture-assessment-vr/releases/tag/2) and extract the zip file to your Windows PC.

 1. Make sure you have a SteamVR compatible headset set up on your PC.